Docs

 Module Organization

-The simplest of the projects may have only four separate modules - one each for datasets, featuresets, sync script, and tests.
+The simplest of the projects may have only four separate modules - one each for datasets, featuresets, commit script, and tests.

 1fennel-project/